 Giardiasis, also known as “beaver fever”, is caused by an infection with the gastrointestinal parasite, Giardia lamblia.
 This parasite was first discovered by the “Father of the Microscope”, Antoine van Leeuwenhoek, and later described by and named after Alfred Mathieu Giard and Vilém Dušan Lambl.

 G. lamblia is considered a strict anaerobe, surviving in environments that lack oxygen, causing it to thrive in the gastrointestinal tract of humans.
 These infections occur by the fecal-oral route through contaminated water, such as ponds, and streams.
-While many of those infected with the virus display gastrointestinal symptoms (abdominal pain, cramping, diarrhea, etc.) that last on average two to four weeks, others can become carriers.
+While many of those infected with the parasite display gastrointestinal symptoms (abdominal pain, cramping, diarrhea, etc.) that last on average two to four weeks, others can become carriers.